annad2694/sep10-freedom-project/prep/plan.md

 Planning my Presentation:
 Hook
 How will you introduce your project in a captivating way?

 Product
 How will you show off what you made?

-By providing a demo of what it is what I made to be shown off
+By providing a demo of what it is what I made to be shown off and tried as an example to others.

 Process
 How will you show us how you made it?